Natabhairavi: Structure and Lakshana

 It is a sampoorna rāgam - rāgam having all 7 swarams.
 It is the shuddha madhyamam equivalent of Shanmukhapriya, which is the 56th melakarta.

 Asampurna Melakarta

 Nārīrītigowla is the 20th Melakarta in the original list compiled by Venkatamakhin.
 The notes used in the scale are the same, but the scales have vakra prayoga (zig-zag usage of notes in the ascending and descending scale).

 Janya rāgams

 Natabhairavi has a number of popular janya rāgams (derived scales) such as Bhairavi, Nagagandhari, Saramati, Jaunpuri, Hindolam (sometimes Hindolam is also associated as a Janya of Hanumatodi), Darbari Kanada and Jayanthasree.
+New janya ragas like Kamakhyapriya.
 See List of janya rāgams for a full list of Natabhairavi's janya rāgams.

-Popular compositions

-śrī vallī devasenā pate is a popular composition in Natabhairavi, composed by Papanasam Sivan.
-Parulaseva by Poochi Srinivasa Iyengar is another well known composition in this rāgam.
-Nee Padamulanu is a composition of Muthiah Bhagavatar.
-Ananda Sudhanndhiram is a composition of Shuddhananda Bharati tuned by Dr. M. Balamuralikrishna.
-Nalina Nayani is a composition by Dr. M. Balamuralikrishna.
-Koteeswara Iyer has composed Amboruha Padame.
-Nee Padamule by Padmacharan is another composition in this rāgam.
-Muthuswami Dikshitar's composition śrī nīlotpalanāyike is set to Nārīrītigowla.